- Digital Gold by Nathaniel Popper. Bitcoin and the Inside Story of the Misfits and Millionaires Trying to Reinvent Money

 This book written by New York Times journalist Nathaniel Popper was published just a few years ago and has become one of the well-known best business books.
 The detailed work of this author gives you a chance to quickly immerse yourself in the nuances of the economic system.
 Popper notes that Digital Gold is an attempt to understand the position of Bitcoin in the modern world and its history associated with breakthrough innovations.

-Overall, the book is devoted to the emergence of the idea of digital assets and its development in different countries.
+Overall, the book is devoted to the emergence of the idea of digital assets and their development in different countries.
 The narration is conducted on behalf of various heroes: an Argentine millionaire, a Chinese businessman, Americans, the Winklevoss brothers – who had legal proceedings with Zuckerberg – heads of banks, prosecutors and the unknown creator of Bitcoin Satoshi Nakamoto.
 Popper does not only describe in detail the main events of this story but also analyzes the reasons why Bitcoin turned from a technological phenomenon into a social one, uniting a huge number of people throughout the world with its democratic standards.

 It is very easy to read the book, as it is not overloaded with technical details.
 The main focus is on the course of events, and not on the details of the blockchain structure or Bitcoin.
 “Digital Gold” is more targeted at a wide audience.
 There are various interesting stories about people who came into contact with cryptocurrency during its development.